VS-21: 1980s

 VS-21 made one operational deployment with the USS Ranger CV-61 between 7 April and 18 October 1982 before being reassigned to CVW-11.
 Beginning in May 1984, VS-21 made five operation cruises with CVW-11 between 1984 and 1990 on board the USS Enterprise CVN-65, including a 1986 World Cruise through the Suez Canal and taking part in Operation Earnest Will.

-After leaving for another cruise on 5 January 1988, VS-21 and her air wing replaced the USS Midway and her air wing on 14-15 February before arriving in the Persian Gulf for Earnest Will on 18 February.
-Between 18 February to 10 March and then from 19 March and 22 May, VS-21 and CVW-11 conducted operations in the Persian Gulf which included taking part in a supporting role during Operation Praying Mantis on 18 April.
-During their transit to British Hong Kong, on 5–6 June, one of their S-3A Vikings during take off rolled to left and crashed into the sea.
-Despite ejecting, 3 of the 4 crew on board perished, including VS-21's CO.
+After leaving for another cruise on 5 January 1988, VS-21 and her air wing replaced the USS Midway and her air wing on 14–15 February before arriving in the Persian Gulf for Earnest Will on 18 February.
+Between 18 February and 10 March and then from 19 March and 22 May, VS-21 and CVW-11 conducted operations in the Persian Gulf which included taking part in a supporting role during Operation Praying Mantis on 18 April.
+During their transit to British Hong Kong, on 5–6 June, one of their S-3A Vikings during takeoff rolled to left and crashed into the sea.
+Despite ejecting, three of the four crew on board perished, including VS-21's CO.
 VS-21 returned to the States on 1 July 1988.

 VS-21, CVW-11 and the Enterprise left NAS Alameda for a World Cruise on 25 July 1989.
 After taking part in PACEX '89 with the Carl Vinson and Constellation Battlegroups, VS-21 took part in several war games in the Sea of Japan, Western Pacific and off Okinawa with 48 vessels including the Carl Vinson, the Battleships USS New Jersey BB-62 and USS Missouri BB-64 as well as several vessels of the JMSDF.